bgoonz/UsefulResourceRepo3.0/TOOLS/css-blocks-master/css-blocks-master/packages/@css-blocks/jsx/README.md

 // Apply `my-block:scope` and `typography.small`
 let styleOne = objstr({
   [styles]: true,
-  [typography.small]: true
+  [typography.small]: true,
 });
 <div className={styleOne} />;

 // Apply `my-block:scope` and `my-blocks[state|enabled]`
 let styleOne = objstr({
   [styles]: true,
-  [styles.enabled()]: isEnabled
+  [styles.enabled()]: isEnabled,
 });
 <div className={styleOne} />;
 ```

 ### Restrictions

 1. Block references may not be used outside of the `className` property (or `class` for Preact), or an `obj-str` call.
 2. If a dynamic value is passed to a state "method", then we can not determine through static analysis which sub-states are used by the program, so all possible sub-states will be included in the final CSS output.
 When possible, pass state "methods" a string literal.

 ## Integration